DHTMLX/gantt-docs/data/desktop/undo_redo.md

 There is a possibility to clear the stack of Undo/Redo commands via the related Gantt API.

-To clear the the stack of the stored undo commands, use the api/gantt_clearundostack.md method:
+To clear the stack of the stored undo commands, use the api/gantt_clearundostack.md method:

 ~~~js
 gantt.clearUndoStack();
 ~~~

-To clear the the stack of the stored redo commands, use the api/gantt_clearredostack.md method:
+To clear the stack of the stored redo commands, use the api/gantt_clearredostack.md method:

 ~~~js
 gantt.clearRedoStack();